 Red Hind Grouper (Epinephelus guttatus) – This stunning fish ranges from North Carolina down to Venezuela (unconfirmed reports) and grows to a maximum length of about 30 inches and weight of nearly 50 lbs.

 - Convex tail (not dramatic)

 - Reddish brown or orange/red spots covering body, head, and into the fins.

 - Five darker bands on the dorsum.

-Rock Hind Grouper (Epinephelus adscensionis) – Found in varying depth of water from 3 to 360 feet, this is an attractive grouper with a variety of colorations depending on habitat and geolocation.
+Rock Hind Grouper (Epinephelus adscensionis) – Found in varying depth of water from 3 to 360 feet, this is an attractive fish with a variety of colorations depending on habitat and geolocation.
 Lives on rocky reefs and feeds on crabs mostly and fish secondarily.
 Has been found to eat small sea turtles.
 Found from Massachusetts to Portugal.

 - Coloration varies, but overall tan color with large oval/circular spots of reddish brown, red, and dark gray and black that get larger toward the ventral side (belly).

 - Covered with scales and thick skin at base of dorsal fins and anal fins.